faelmori/grequest/README.md

 The library has a flexible API with methods that return a pointer to the library structure, which allows you to declaratively describe a request using a chain of methods.

-Library also contains ready-made methods for working with json, request body, cookies and working with files over the network and  to the **lightweight nature of the library and the absence of third-party dependencies**, you can easily connect it to your projects
+Library also contains ready-made methods for working with json, request body, cookies and working with files over the network and  to the **lightweight nature of the library and the absence of third-party dependencies**, you can easily connect it to your projects.
 ## Features

 **Simple HTTP client**